set-soft/led-designer-plugin/README.md

 # led-designer-plugin
-Mark Wilson LED plugin for QT designer
+Mark Wilson's LED plugin for QT designer

+You can read the tutorial here: https://www.ics.com/blog/integrating-custom-widget-qt-designer